jamesgreenblue/jamesgreenblue.com/README.md

 # jamesgreenblue.com

-The source code for: [James Greenhalgh on digital strategy, marine conservation and adventures](https://jamesgreenblue.com/)
+The source code for: [James Greenhalgh on digital strategy, marine conservation, and adventures](https://jamesgreenblue.com/)

 Powered by [Hugo](https://gohugo.io/) & a modded copy of [PaperMod](https://github.com/adityatelange/hugo-PaperMod/) 🙏